A good deal, you’ll have: Get the Lego lightsaber for free with the AT-AT set

 Get your snowtroopers on board and fire up your engines.

 Heralded on the brand’s website as “the ultimate collector series set that fans have been waiting for", the Lego Star Wars AT-AT is a real builder’s dream.
-And thanks to this Black Friday deal, it could be one step closer to your living room.
+And thanks to this Cyber Monday deal, it could be one step closer to your living room.

-Officially beginning today, Black Friday brings some of the best bargains across toys, fashion and jewellery, home appliances and more.
-And here at IndyBest we’re continually finding the best discounts, deals and offers to make your Black Friday as stress-free as possible.
+Over Cyber Weekend, we’ve witnessed some seriously impressive bargains across toys, fashion and jewellery, home appliances and more.
+And here at IndyBest we’re continually finding the best discounts, deals and offers to make your Cyber Monday as stress-free as possible.

 So when deals like this are on offer, of course we have to share them with you immediately.
 Keep reading for everything you need to know.